-

 You’ve successfully transplanted your cannabis plant.
 However, you still need to provide proper care to help it adjust to its new environment.
 Nourish the plant with the appropriate amount of light and water.

 Monitor the plant regularly for any signs of stress, such as wilting or yellowing leaves, and adjust the plant’s care as needed.
-Once your plant has time to adjust and recover, you can resume a regular feeding and care schedule.
+You can resume a regular feeding and care schedule once your plant has time to adapt and recover.

-Finally, keep an eye on the root development.
+Finally, monitor root development.
 If necessary, transplant the plant again if it outgrows this new container.

 What is Transplant Shock and How to Avoid It